vitran96/evershop-docs/docs/development/knowledge-base/database.md

   }
 ```

-### Connect to MySQL server using SSL
+### Connect to PostgreSQL server using SSL

-If you want to connect to the MySQL server using SSL, you can add the following properties to the `config/default.json` file:
+If you want to connect to the PostgreSQL server using SSL, you can add the following properties to the `config/default.json` file:

 ```json
   "system": {